Green vs red grapes, is there anything different about these grape types other than color?

 Green ones also have vitamin C that’s good for the repair and growth of body tissue and vitamin K which prevents blood clotting.
 They’re also low in calories, cholesterol, saturated fats, and sodium.

-Overall, they’re both healthy for you but let’s find out which is technically better.
+Overall, they’re both healthy for you and versatile to make superb grape desserts.
+But let’s find out which variation is better.

 Green Vs. Red Grapes: What’s The Difference?

 Getting proper veggie and fruit intake is a perfect way to keep a healthy weight and decrease the risk of any disease.
 According to the American Cancer Society, you should get at least 5 servings a day.